 We don’t encourage sitting in bed all day very often, so make the most of it.
 The day after Tough Mudder is the one day we’ll let you off.
 Your muscles will be stiff and sore so they need rest.
 Sleep is the best form of rest as your body is completely relaxed.
 If you're still buzzing from your achievement and find it hard to sleep, try listening to relaxing music or reading a book. these are great ways to relax both your body and mind.

 ...but not all day

 Rest is vital, but too much can do damage.
 Make sure you stretch and foam roll for the next few days at regular intervals.
 Try a very short walk the day after Tough Mudder to keep your bones and muscles nice and loose.
 If you don’t get out of the house then your muscles will tighten and you run the risk of injury when you start training again.
 Gradually increase your activity over the following days.
-You should be fine heading back into the gym after about a week.
+You should be fine heading back into the gym after a few days rest.

 Just because you’re allowed a few days on the couch, doesn’t mean you can chow down on junk food.
 Eating the right things at the right time can speed up your recovery.
 Make sure you take on plenty of fluids, water and isotonic drinks are the best ways to re-hydrate.
 Take on plenty of protein, it will help rebuild the muscle fibres that broke down on your way to Tough Mudder victory.
 Eggs, steaks or your regular protein shakes are great sources of protein.
 Recovering from a Tough Mudder will take all the strength you can get, so, load up on carbs - particularly foods like whole wheat pasta that give a slow releasing energy boost.